jtneal/ng-module-federation/README.md

 ### Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run e2e` to execute the end-to-end tests.

-If you want to use a headless browser, use `npm run e2e:ci` instead.
+If you want to use a headless browser, use `npm run e2e:headless` instead.

 ### Running the tester app

 The workspace includes a tester application that can be used to test out features of the SDK.
-Run this using `ng serve tester` and browse to http://localhost:4200.
+Run this using `ng serve mfe-tester` and browse to http://localhost:4200.

-### Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Contributing